Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Proof of Theorem

 Therefore, we can take the limit $\omega\to\infty$ in \eqref{eqn:ugrawform} and rewrite it as a series.
 The series is absolutely convergent when $\alpha$ is small.
-Therefore, we can regroup the second and the third summation terms with $k$ and $q=p_0+p_1+\cdots+p_{2k}$.
 Finally, we prove \eqref{eqn:ugcondition}.
 Though \eqref{eqn:ugcondition} is an infinite series, each term in the series is the product of sparse matrices and an incoherent matrix.
-Such structure will be useful later when we use Lemma \ref{lm:efuinfnorm} to calculate the $\ell_{2,\infty}$ norm of $\hmatH_g$.
+Such structure will be useful later when we use Lemma \ref{lm:efuinfnorm} to calculate the maximum row norm of $\hmatH_g$.

 Now we proceed to derive an expansion for $\hmatH_{(i),l}$.
 We can replace $\hmatH_g$ on the right hand side of the second equation of \eqref{eqn:sylvester} with \eqref{eqn:ugrawform} to derive,